Follow TV Tropes

 • Human Sacrifice: The D'Ampton Worm needs one in order to come back.
 It's preferable that the human is a virgin.

-• Hoist by His Own Petard: Lady Marsh attempts to sacrifice Eve to the D'Ampton Worm, but after a final confrontation she ends up becoming the Worm's snack via Angus slicing her hand off.
+• Hoist by His Own Petard: Lady Marsh attempts to feed Eve to the D'Ampton Worm, but after a final confrontation she ends up becoming the Worm's snack via Angus slicing her hand off.

 • Homage: The D'Ampton Worm story is very obviously based in part on the legend of The Lambton Worm.